mmbman/Katagiri/blue-cliff-record.md

 title: "Blue Cliff Record"
 ---

 The *Blue Cliff Record* (*Hekiganroku*) is a renowned collection of one hundred *koans* (or “public cases”) in the Zen tradition.
-It is an essential part of the curriculum in both Rinzai Zen and Soto Zen, in different ways.
+It is an essential part of the curriculum in both Rinzai Zen and Sōtō Zen, in different ways.

 Katagiri Roshi gave talks on the cases of the *Blue Cliff Record* from 1979 to 1989.
 Listed below are the talks that are present in the online audio archive.